 The strait is shorter and more sheltered than the Drake Passage, the often stormy open sea route around Cape Horn.

 Along with the narrow and sometimes treacherous Beagle Channel and the seasonal and historically treacherous North West Passage, these were the only sea routes between the Atlantic and Pacific until the construction of the Panama Canal.

-The channel separates the larger main island of Isla Grande de Tierra del Fuego from various smaller islands including the islands of Picton, Lennox and Nueva; Navarino; Hoste; Londonderry; and Stewart.
+Beagle channel separates the larger main island of Isla Grande de Tierra del Fuego from various smaller islands including the islands of:

 Beagle Channel, the Straits of Magellan to the north, and the open-ocean Drake Passage to the south are the three navigable passages around South America between the Pacific and Atlantic Oceans.
 However, most commercial shipping uses the open-ocean Drake Passage.